julietteBrt/WebApplicationArchitectures/2_Assignment/README.md

 This assignment adds features to the multiusers canvas.
 One can now save images to a server and in a folder in order to display them.
 It is linked to a [mongodb](https://www.mongodb.com/cloud/atlas) database to store the different images created.

+# Web Link

+You can access the web app [here](https://web-app-assignment2.herokuapp.com/).

 # Local Installation

 * Clone this repository and `cd` into it: